BDC Hamburger Icon

 • E-commerce store: Start an online store using a platform such as Shopify, WooCommerce or BigCommerce.
 Begin with a small niche using products you create or source from a supplier.

-• Online courses: Online learning is growing in popularity, and you can make money by creating a course on a topic you are knowledgeable about.
+• Online courses: Online learning is growing in popularity, and you can make money by creating a course on a topic you’re knowledgeable about.

-• Social media marketing: Many businesses are trying to grow a social media presence.
-You can start an agency to create and manage social media accounts, run ad campaigns and provide analytics and reporting for clients.
+• Social media marketing: Many businesses want to improve their social media presence.
+You could start an agency to create and manage social media accounts, run ad campaigns, and provide data analytics and reporting for clients.

 • Affiliate marketing: You can leverage affiliate marketing by creating content to promote products or services.
 If someone clicks on an embedded link, you could earn a commission or generate more sales for your own products.